Maria Hadden

 Maria Elaine Hadden is an American politician and community activist from Chicago.
 She is a member of the Chicago City Council, serving as alderperson for the city's 49th ward.
-She won election to that office after defeating 28-year incumbent Joe Moore in the 2019 aldermanic elections, and was reelected in 2023.
+She won election to that office after defeating 28-year incumbent Joe Moore in the 2019 election, and was reelected in 2023.
 The 49th ward includes most of Rogers Park and portions of West Ridge.
 She is a member of the Progressive Caucus, Black Caucus, and LGBT Caucus in the City Council.

 Early life and education

 Hadden was born in Columbus, Ohio in 1981.
 She earned her bachelor's degree in international peace and conflict studies from the Ohio State University, and subsequently moved to Waukegan, Illinois to begin a job with the AmeriCorps VISTA program in 2003.
 She moved to Chicago in 2004.
 She later earned a master's degree in international public service management from DePaul University.

 Early activist and political career

 Hadden was a founding board member of the Participatory Budgeting Project, where she worked from 2010 to 2018 to bring participatory budgeting to cities in the midwest and south.
 She later served as the executive director of the non-profit Our City Our Voice.
 She also served on the boards of directors of the non-profit Voqal and of Black Youth Project 100.
 She has been an active member of Network 49, an independent political organization based in Rogers Park, and of United Working Families.On January 20, 2018, Hadden announced her campaign to run for alderman in the 49th ward, which covers most of Rogers Park and portions of West Ridge.
 After the submission and processing of ballot petitions, Hadden and incumbent Joe Moore were the only candidates to make it on the ballot for the February 2019 election.
 Hadden's campaign emphasized development without displacement, funding local public schools, and supporting a strong local economy as key issues in the race.
 She received several endorsements from progressive activist groups, labor unions, and local politicians such Chuy García and David Orr.
 Although both candidates self-identified as progressives, observers and media outlets generally characterized Hadden as challenging Moore from the left.
 Hadden won the election on February 26, 2019, with 63% of the vote.
 She won a majority of the vote in 32 out of 33 precincts in the ward.
 With her win, Hadden is the first queer woman of color to be elected to the Chicago City Council.
 While Hadden is affiliated with the Democratic Party, she has said she would be an independent alderman.

 After her election, Hadden said that in her first few months in office, she would pursue a full assessment of infrastructure and services in the ward and set up an advisory committee for community engagement.
 On April 10, 2019, Hadden joined six other newly-elected members of the City Council in protesting against the approval of tax increment financing for the Lincoln Yards and The 78 real estate developments.